-I am also interested in skeletal and cardiomyocyte cell signalling during normal and hypoxic conditions, both between the muscle cells and with other tissues in the body.
-My research combines cell culture techniques with cutting edge proteomic tools to identify novel cardiac protein hormones.
-I use different models to investigate their functional effects in vitro and in vivo.
+Professor Simpson is also interested in skeletal and cardiomyocyte cell signalling during normal and hypoxic conditions, both between the muscle cells and with other tissues in the body.
+His research combines cell culture techniques with cutting edge proteomic tools to identify novel cardiac protein hormones.
+He uses different models to investigate their functional effects in vitro and in vivo.

 While much is known about the development of exercise-induced fatigue of limb muscles, little is known about the proteomic alterations that occur during exercise that contribute to or compensate for contractile dysfunction.
 Interestingly, they have recently shown that skeletal myofilament proteins undergo specific and progressive modifications during the development of muscle fatigue.
 Current work is aimed at identifying key post-translational modifications of myofilament proteins that arise during the development of whole muscle dysfunction as a result of fatigue or ischemia and delineating their role(s) in contraction.
 They have identified several key myofilament proteins that are altered in animal models but are potentially involved in the development of fatigue in humans.